ziapeltagames/six-winters/docs/DESIGN.md

    * Obstacles could be stronger or weaker at a particular location
 * Modify skills
    * Could make tests easier / harder at the location
+* Tags
+   * A big part of locations is the available tags, which can be used by both character cards and encounter cards

 ## Obstacle Effects